 There is a famous quote from Warren Buffett, which came up during a conversation between Mr Buffett and the richest man on earth, Jeff Bezos, the CEO of Amazon.
 During this conversation, and those two being longtime friends, Jeff Bezos asked Warren Buffett: “You are the second richest man in the world and yet you … Continue reading Nobody wants to get rich slowly

 Buying stocks is by some people considered more or less a gamble.
 Especially in Germany where I come from, people tend to be great in avoiding debt (most Germans actually don't even have credit cards), having large savings accounts and an array of insurance contracts to protect them from anything that might happen.
 The dream … Continue reading Why Dividends rock

 Traders and investors are a large minority.
-It doesn't really matter which country we talk about and there are certainly significant shifts between nationalities, but overall, based on total world population, investors are a rare breed.
-With my German background, I can say, that among my friends and colleagues there are only few who are … Continue reading Time is your biggest asset
+It doesn't really matter which country we talk about, but overall, based on the total world population, investors are a rare breed.
+With my German background, I can say, that among my friends and colleagues there are only few who are active on any stock exchange and the … Continue reading Time is your biggest asset

 It can't probably be repeated often enough so let me say it just once more: Being in control of your income and expenses is a crucial discipline that needs to be mastered in order to reach financial independence.
 Today, I would like to give some advice on the expenses side.
 Let me start by saying … Continue reading Conscious Spending Habits